13692277450/goPercyUpgrade/README.md

-# GoPercyGrade
+# GoPercyUpgrade

-GoPercyGrade is a sample Go library that only need two lines code to upgrade your application for 3 platform: Windows, Linux, MacOS.
+GoPercyUpgrade is a sample Go library that only need two lines code to upgrade your application for 3 platform: Windows, Linux, MacOS.

 ## Features